s6muel/web-playleft/content/contact/_index.md

 layout = "single"
 +++

 Email is the best way to get in touch.
-If you'd something more personal, feel free to arrange a time with me using Jitsi or a similar service.
+If you prefer something more personal, feel free to arrange a time with me using Jitsi or a similar service.
 I'm always happy to have a yarn!

 - **Email ::** sam [at] `playleft.com`